bhagyas/awesome-alfresco/README.md

 ###Email
+- [Alfresco Discussions](https://github.com/malariagen/alfresco-discussions) - Send an email to all site members whenever a discussion topic is created/updated.
+This extension also allows you to reply to the notification via email
 - [Alfresco RFC822/EML tweaks](https://github.com/deas/contentreich-eml) -  Alfresco RFC822/EML tweaks
 - [Inbound Invites] (https://github.com/jpotts/share-inbound-invites) - send calendar invitations to an Alfresco Share site

 ###Encryption
 - [Alfresco Encryption Module] (https://github.com/thinhnk55/Alfresco-Encryption-Module) - Extends features of Alfresco system, which allows users to encrypt and decrypt their data on repository.